jeffreyc2017/notes/docs/cheatsheet.md

 # Get the list of remote branches
 git branch -r

+# Get the list of both local and remote branches
+git branch -a

 # The list of branches with their remote tracking branch
 git branch -vv